 DON’T: Leave damp rugs or towels on the floor.
 If there is ever a nasty spill on a rug that covers your wood flooring, remove it and let it air dry outside.
 If it’s saturated with moisture and sitting on top of the wood, it can eventually cause permanent damage.

 DON’T: Use Vinegar or ammonia.
 Vinegar and ammonia have a long-standing reputation for being excellent household cleaners.
-If you have wood flooring installed anywhere in your home, you will want to avoid using these as they are too abrasive and will tarnish the finish and damage the wood.
+If you have real wood flooring installed anywhere in your home, you will want to avoid using these as they are too abrasive and will tarnish the finish and damage the wood.

 Hardwood Flooring Do’s

 DO: Add protectors.
-Keeping your floors looking new, make sure you have felt floor protectors on the bottom of your furniture.
+Keeping your real wood floors looking new, make sure you have felt floor protectors on the bottom of your furniture.
 This is especially important for chairs and stools that get moved around a lot.
 Without them, they can scratch and scrape the wood if not covered.